dragonwasrobot/dragonwasrobot.github.io/about.md

 ### The What

-A blog mostly about functional programming, some mathematics, their intersection, and a few other things.
+A blog mostly about functional programming, some mathematics, and their intersection.

 ### The Who